|Go to verse:|

 [For more on God’s divine council, see commentary on Genesis 1:26.
 For more on the larger assemblies that God holds with His spirit beings, see commentary on Job 1:6.](top)

 |1Ki 22:22||- (top)|

 “that day.”
 In this context, “that day” is the day of battle.(top)

 “the prison.”
 The Hebrew is more literally, “the house of confining.”

 “return, yes, return.”
-Micaiah emphasizes that Ahab will not return from this battle by using the figure of speech polyptoton, in which the verb is repeated twice but in different case, in this case an infinitive paired with an imperfect (for more on polyptoton, see commentary on Gen. 2:16).(top)
+Micaiah emphasizes that Ahab will not return from this battle by using the figure of speech polyptoton, in which the verb is repeated twice but in a different case, in this case, an infinitive paired with an imperfect (for more on polyptoton, see commentary on Gen. 2:16).(top)

 “went up.”
 The subject is plural but the verb is singular, this happens occasionally in Hebrew (see commentary on Gen. 48:16).(top)

 “I will disguise myself and go into the battle.”
 See commentary on 2 Chronicles 18:29.(top)

 |1Ki 22:31||- (top)|